jeroennoten/Laravel-AdminLTE/README.md

     Extra classes for body.
 - __`classes_brand`__

     Extra classes for brand.
-Classes will be added to element _a.navbar-brand_ is `layout_topnav` is used, otherwise they will be added to element _a.brand-link_.
+Classes will be added to element `a.navbar-brand` if `layout_topnav` is used, otherwise they will be added to element `a.brand-link`.
 - __`classes_brand_text`__

     Extra classes for brand text.
-Classes will be added to element _span.brand-text_.
+Classes will be added to element `span.brand-text`.
 - __`classes_content_header`__

     Extra classes for content header container.
-Classes will be added to element _div.content-header_.
+Classes will be added to element `div.content-header`.
 - __`classes_content`__

     Extra classes for content container.
-Classes will be added to element _div.content_.
+Classes will be added to element `div.content`.
 - __`classes_sidebar`__

     Extra classes for sidebar.
-Classes will be added to element _aside.main-sidebar_.
+Classes will be added to element `aside.main-sidebar`.
 - __`classes_sidebar_nav`__

     Extra classes for sidebar navigation.
-Classes will be added to element _ul.nav.nav-pills.nav-sidebar_.
+Classes will be added to element `ul.nav.nav-pills.nav-sidebar`.
 - __`classes_topnav`__

     Extra classes for top navigation bar.
-Classes will be added to element _nav.main-header.navbar_.
+Classes will be added to element `nav.main-header.navbar`.
 - __`classes_topnav_nav`__

     Extra classes for top navigation.
-Classes will be added to element _nav.main-header.navbar_.
+Classes will be added to element `nav.main-header.navbar`.
 - __`classes_topnav_container`__

     Extra classes for top navigation bar container.
-Classes will be added to the _div_ wrapper inside element _nav.main-header.navbar_.
+Classes will be added to the `div` wrapper inside element `nav.main-header.navbar`.

 ### 6.7 Sidebar